AMERICAN CULTURE REPORTER

 Kevin Barnes is a trip, y’all.
 The last time I covered him in Atlanta he was all buff and not wearing a shirt and fronting a live rock band, real organic and guitar-driven.
 It was an abrupt divergence from the synth-laced work that helped once “Of Montreal”, now more commonly spelled of Montreal, grasp such heights of modern psychedelia as to make one’s pretty face melt.

-I’d written of them thrice, twice in total technicolor for Art Nouveau Magazine, articles you can Google and find.
-I’d initially written of them on my blog hanvance.com when they were in a double-bill with the Atlanta songbird I knew personally, Janelle Monae:
+I’d written of them thrice, twice in total technicolor for Art Nouveau Magazine.
+I’d initially written of them on my then-blog hanvance.com, when they were in a double-bill with the Atlanta songbird I knew personally, Janelle Monae.
+Here’s the link:

 It was good to see more of the expressive vivaciousness back.
-Here at 40 Watt Club clad in various vivid drag outfits, one I found rather eccentric-grandmotherly, Kevin lived up to and beyond the promise of weirdness of past of Montreal shows I’d seen and of the act’s cartoony music videos and march, designed by Kevin’s brother David Barnes.
+Here at 40 Watt Club clad in various vivid drag outfits, one I found rather eccentric-grandmotherly, Kevin lived up to and beyond the promise of weirdness of past of Montreal shows I’d seen and of the act’s cartoony music videos and merch, designed by Kevin’s brother, David Barnes.

 My lovely wife, Jami Buck-Vance, decided she couldn’t make the trip, so I ended up going in with Will Ingram of the good Athens band Wieuca.
 The set was a wee bit shorter than I would have preferred, though Kevin had invigorated energy enough from a hometown crowd he called “the best.”
 I enjoyed seeing a younger, new generation of party music fans from the city where I went to college doing their freak bounce at a live show, sort of like early era The B-52’s, still dude.